bjucps/cps110-thinkcspy/_sources/05-FlowControl/IterationSimplifiesourTurtleProgram.rst

 In this case, the value of ``aColor`` is used to change the color attribute of ``alex``.
 Each iteration causes ``aColor`` to change to the next value in the list.

-The for-loop is our first example of a **compound statement**.
-Syntactically a compound statement is a statement.
-The level of indentation of
-a (whole) compound statement is the indentation of its heading.
-In the example above there are five statements with the same indentation, executed sequentially: the import, 2 assignments, the *whole* for-loop, and ``wn.exitonclick()``.
-The for-loop compound statement is executed completely before going on to the next sequential statement, ``wn.exitonclick()``.

 **Mixed up program**